elisemcclain/Sweep/client/README.md

 Make sure the backend server is running on port 5555.

-We hope you find Sweep helpful for your community's safety and awareness.
+We hope you find Sweep helpful for your community's safety and awareness!